areejrazzaq/areejrazzaq/README.md

 ---

 🔍 **About Me**
 From curiosity to code — I started with “how do websites work?” and ended up leading AI-powered platforms and cloud-native systems.
-With 2+ years of experience, I blend backend logic with sleek UIs, and automate everything in between.
+With 3 years of professional experience, I blend backend logic with sleek UIs, and automate everything in between.

 🛠 PHP • JavaScript • SQL | Laravel • Angular | AWS • CI/CD
 🤝 Clean Code • DevOps • Agile • Mentorship